-The manufacturer of Zofran, GlaxoSmithKline, has already plead guilty and agreed to pay $3 billion to resolve its criminal and civil liability arising from the company’s unlawful promotion of certain prescription drugs, its failure to report certain safety data, and its civil liability for alleged false price reporting practices, the U.S. Department of Justice announced in 2012.
+In later developments, GlaxoSmithKline, pleaded guilty and agreed to pay $3 billion to resolve its criminal and civil liability arising from the company’s unlawful promotion of certain prescription drugs, its failure to report certain safety data, and its civil liability for alleged false price reporting practices, the U.S. Department of Justice announced in 2012.
 The resolution is the largest health care fraud settlement in U.S. history and the largest payment ever by a drug company.

 “At every level, we are determined to stop practices that jeopardize patients’ health, harm taxpayers, and violate the public trust – and this historic action is a clear warning to any company that chooses to break the law.”